-We have an apple bundt cake that we put this on too and the flavors are amazing together!
+We have an apple bundt cake and salted caramel apple cinnamon rolls that we put this on too.
+The flavors are amazing together!

-We keep the ingredients simple here and only use 6 ingredients to make it.
+We keep the ingredients simple for the salted caramel syrup and only use 6 ingredients to make it.

 Butter - I recommend unsalted but if you use salted, you can reduce the amount of salt you add.